 On November 9, 2016, Easterseals Serving Greater Cincinnati (formerly Easter Seals TriState) will officially launch its new brand as part of the multi-year, organization-wide rebrand of Easterseals.

 The new brand strategy, backed by over two years of analysis and research, debuted over Easterseals’ digital channels with the introduction of a new name, logo design, color and tagline.
-The brand "refresh" has been described as a way "to change the way the world defines and views disability, not as a condition that labels people, rather a part of life that affects all of us,” said Randy Rutta, CEO and President, Easterseals.
+The brand "refresh" has been described as a way "to change the way the world defines and views disability, not as a condition that labels people, rather a part of life that affects all of us,” said Randy Rutta, former CEO and President, Easterseals.

 Pam Green, President & CEO of Easterseals Serving Greater Cincinnati, shared her own thoughts about the rebrand, saying, "We have a bold vision for Greater Cincinnati.
 We are breaking down barriers to employment for people with disabilities, people facing disadvantages, and veterans.
 We are building a more diverse and inclusive workforce and community.
 Turning this vision into reality demands that we work together."